 Read the Tags

-For best results, connect an Active Extension and loop wire to an enabled MiniTrack and read all of your Active tags in batches of 100, allowing a couple minutes for the Active Extension to detect every tag.
+For best results, connect an Active Extension and loop wire to a controller and read all of your Active tags in batches of 100, allowing a couple minutes for the Active Extension to detect every tag.

-Once the tags have been read by the Extension, use Menu 3 > 2 > 1 to copy the current files from the MiniTrack to a USB drive, then plug it into your Launch computer.
+Once the tags have been read by the Extension, use Menu 3 > 2 > 1 (MiniTrack) or go to Race Ops > File Management (Pro2) to copy the current files from the controller to a USB drive, then plug it into your Launch computer.